Newcomer guide · Transportation

 Take the eye test (and the knowledge test if required)

 Every applicant takes a basic vision test at the counter — bring glasses or contacts if you wear them.
-If your home country isn't on the reciprocal list, you also take a 50-question multiple-choice knowledge test on BC road rules.
-The fee is $15 per attempt.
-Study the BC Driver's Manual (free PDF on icbc.com) for at least a few hours before sitting it — pass rate for unprepared first-timers is roughly 50%.
+If your home country isn't on the reciprocal list, you also take a 50-question multiple-choice knowledge test on BC road rules (40 correct to pass, 80%) drawn from the official Learn to Drive Smart manual.
+There's a fee per attempt (see the ICBC fee page).
+The manual is a free PDF on icbc.com — read it cover-to-cover before sitting the test; questions are basic but specifically reference BC rules (school-zone speeds, four-way stops, GLP restrictions).

 - 05